KaitoPotato/wordMorphNet/README.md

 - Experiment with different neural network architectures.
 - Expand the dataset with more verb transformations.
 - Incorporate phonetic features for a more linguistic approach.

----

-Let me know if you'd like any modifications or additional details in the README!